Telegraph Road (song): Composition

 The song starts out with a quiet crescendo in the key of G minor that lasts almost two minutes, before the song's main theme starts.
 After the first verse, the main theme plays again, followed by the second verse.
 After a guitar solo, a short bridge slows the song down to a quiet keyboard portion similar to the intro, followed by a slow guitar solo.
 Next, the final two verses play with the main theme in between.
 The main theme is played one last time, followed by a slightly faster guitar solo lasting about five minutes and eventually fading out.
 "Telegraph Road" is the last song recorded with Pick Withers on drums, as he was replaced by Terry Williams.

 Reception

 In a contemporary review for Rolling Stone magazine, David Fricke praised "Telegraph Road", and he characterized as a "challenge to the average pop fan's attention span" with its "historic sweep and intimate tension".
-Loudersound.com ranks "Telegraph Road" 6th among Dire Straits' best songs, while Return of Rock ranks it 5th, describing it as "A fourteen-minute masterpiece worth every second of its length, which it deserves to be on the list of the best long-form songs and progressive rock songs."
+Loudersound.com ranks "Telegraph Road" 6th among Dire Straits' best songs, while Return of Rock ranks it 5th, describing it as "A fourteen-minute masterpiece worth every second of its length. …it deserves to be on the list of the best long-form songs and progressive rock songs."